jaschdev/ensf692Project_Group1_JasonC_JasonT/Report.md

 ### Output

-The program returns data visualizations and statistics tailored to the selected region and year, including:
+The program returns general statistics and data plots for the selected region and year, including:

 - A text summary of basic descriptive statistics for the chosen region and year.
 - A plot showing **crime count by category**.
 (A general plot across all years in Calgary is shown for comparison)